 Reviewed in Ethical Theory and Moral Practice (2021)

-In Reclaiming Pregnancy (under contract, OUP), I defend women’s rights during pregnancy and childbirth.
+In Reclaiming Pregnancy: The Ethics of Expecting (under contract, OUP), I defend women’s rights during pregnancy and childbirth.
 I argue against fetal personhood statutes and a dual patient standard in obstetrics, and I challenge the more general attitude that pregnancy is morally risky and that pregnant women have strong moral duties to be conscientious.

 Why It's OK To Have Bad Spelling and Grammar

 In Why It’s OK to Have Bad Spelling and Grammar (under contract, Routledge), I argue that the stigmatization of bad spelling and grammar is inefficient, unnecessary, and inegalitarian.
-This book will be published as part of the new series “Why It’s OK: The Ethics of How We Live.”
+The full manuscript has been submitted to the press and will be published as part of the new series “Why It’s OK: The Ethics of How We Live.”

 The Purpose Project: